OverlookHorizon/OLHZN_Track/README.md

 If you decide to use this code under a balloon it is your responsibility to ensure you comply with the local legislation and laws regarding unmanned free meteorological balloon launching and airborne radio transmission.

-The Radiometrix HX-1 144.390 MHz is NOT license exempt in the United States of America and does need an amateur radio license issued by the FCC.
+The Radiometrix HX-1 144.390 MHz is **NOT** license exempt in the United States of America and **requires** an amateur radio license issued by the FCC.

-Use of APRS requires an amateur radio  license in all countries and a number of countries don’t permit the airborne use of APRS under any circumstances.
+Use of APRS requires an amateur radio license in many countries and a number of countries don’t permit the airborne use of APRS under any circumstances.

 It is YOUR responsibility to ensure your hardware and code is used safely and legally.